John of Głogów: Life

 From 1468 John lectured in the Department of Arts at the University of Krakow, in all seven liberal arts.
 His greatest passions were grammar, Aristotelian logic, physics, physiology, and astronomy.
 Additionally, he was one of the first to show interest in world geography impending the discovery of the New World.
 In 1478 and 1489–90 he was dean of the department of arts.
 Jan Haller became John’s trusted publisher right before 1500, as well as becoming the biggest publisher in Krakow at that time.
 Haller published many of John’s works, such as the books John wrote on subjects being taught at the university for the students there.
 He wrote textbooks covering the complete range of philosophical knowledge at the time.
 His numerous extant works cover medicine, grammar, logic, philosophy, geography, astronomy and astrology.
 He won fame in the latter field with his "prognostications"; in one of these, he predicted the advent of a "black friar" who would bring disarray to Christianity.
-The friar would later be identified with the Augustinian monk, Martin Luther.
+The friar would later be identified with the Augustinian friar, Martin Luther.

 John of Głogów published commentaries on many different figures such as Johannes de Sacrobosco, Aristotle, Alexander de Villa Dei, Peter of Spain, and others.
 John wrote a work entitled Introductio in artem numerandi (Latin: Introduction to the Art of Using Numbers; 1497).
 He wrote commentaries to Ptolemy's Cosmography.
 When John finished his studies and began lecturing, the University of Krakow, at that point, was heavily influenced by Averroistic views, which he did not support.
 He favored the Ptolemic model of the universe, subscribing to the belief of geocentrism and the existence of physical celestial spheres on which the planets revolved on.

 He is thought to have been one of the teachers of Nicolaus Copernicus, who enrolled at the University of Krakow in 1491.
 In winter of 1493, Copernicus attended the University of Krakow.
 The following summer, Copernicus attended a course on geography given by John of Głogów which was found by the Almanach that the University yearly produces.
 Along with teaching Copernicus, John taught a man of the name Wojciech Brudzewo (better known by his anglicized name Albert Brudzewski), who was also known very well in the field of astronomy, and they worked together to try and satisfy astronomers of their time with the state of astronomy.